f5devcentral/ansible-role-bigiq-onboard/README.md

     bigiq_onboard_old_admin_password: admin

 Parameters used to change the default admin and root accounts on the BIG-IQ during onboarding.
-If you do not want to change the passwords, leave the ``new`` variables empty.
+It is required to change the passwords with BIG-IQ version 8 and above.

     bigiq_onboard_node_type: cm